thisdot/starter.dev/starters/vue3-xstate-css/README.md

 We use the context to store information that might change as we go through different states.
 In our greetMachine, we use the context to store the query we're sending, the message we get back, and any potential error text we get back.
 Since the items here are arbitrary and can change as our machine moves through it's states, we store these in the context object.

-#### Passing props to a machine

-We can pass props to our machines, if we have initial data we need to provide them from our components.
-The greeting example in this kit does just this - we're setting an initial prop when we navigate to the example page (this is set in the router's index file), and then in our `GreetView.vue` file we're defining the prop we expect and passing it to our machine.

-The `greetMachine` is then set similar to a standard JS function to accept a parameter that it can then use within the machine (in this case we're setting it as our default "query" value and passing it to our fetch service).

 #### TS Support in Machines

 XState offers us a `schema` option in our machines to allow us to type our state charts.
 We can use this to help strongly type our context and events.
 This will give us better tips when using our machine and help ensure we know what types of values we're expecting when we use them.